-Antigen methods
+Antigen detection methods

-Antigen testing is a serologic assay that is attractive as a potential point of care diagnostic.
-Antigen-based diagnostics detect protein fragments on or within the virus (rather than viral nucleic acids) within 15mins (compared to hours by RT-PCR).
-Viral proteins detected by antigen-capture methods (such as antibodies or aptamers) are used routinely for other viral assays, such as human immunodeficiency virus (HIV) and hepatitis B virus.
+Antigen-based diagnostics are attractive as a potential point of care diagnostic, detecting protein fragments on or within the pathogen (rather than viral nucleic acids) within 15 mins (compared to hours by qPCR).
+Viral proteins detected by antigen-capture methods (such as antibodies or aptamers) are used routinely for other pathogen assays, such as HIV and hepatitis B virus.
 When their performance is acceptable, rapid antigen tests can reduce transmission through early detection of highly infectious cases, enabling implementation of targeted isolation and tracking of infectious cases and contacts.

-However, for SARS-Co-V-2, swab samples showed excellent specificity but varying overall sensitivity, with higher viral loads associated with better sensitivity.
+However, for SARS-CoV-2, swab samples showed excellent specificity but varying overall sensitivity, with higher viral burden associated with better sensitivity.
 This is analogous to the performance of the influenza antigen test in the H1N1 pandemic, where specificity was excellent but sensitivity low.